-The Historical Resources Intern Program (HRIP) is a work and study program jointly offered by Athabasca University (AU) and the Alberta Government's Ministry of Culture.
+The Historical Resources Intern Program (HRIP) is a work and study program jointly offered by Athabasca University (AU) and the Alberta Government's Ministry of Culture, Multiculturalism and Status of Women.
 The program is designed to provide on-the-job training opportunities as well as formal academic instruction in the field of heritage/historic resources management.

-While in the program, interns are employed by AU over a four year period in unique work settings provided by the Government's Department of Culture.
+While in the program, interns are employed by AU over a four year period in unique work settings provided by the Government's Department of Culture, Multiculturalism and Status of Women.
 At the same time, they complete a program of study provided by Athabasca University's Heritage Resources Management (HRM) Program, which provides opportunities for either undergraduate or graduate routes to professional certification for the interns.
 Students may pursue either the University Certificate in Heritage Resources Management or the Graduate Diploma in Heritage Resources Management.

 These programs offer fully accredited university-level courses, and so upon completion of the internship, the coursework may also be applied to degree programs at Athabasca University.
 For example, the certificate courses may be used toward a Bachelor of Arts degree at AU and the diploma courses may be used toward a Master of Arts - Integrated Studies degree.

 Toll Free: 1-855-337-8590 (Canada/U.S.) or 780-458-1105

 Historical Resources Intern Program Administration and Production Coordinator:

 Internships are created at the request of placement areas such as museums and heritage sites which are part of Alberta Culture, Multiculturalism and Status of Women.
 All work done by interns is carried out at the Ministry's places of employment.
 All internship positions in the Historical Resources Intern Program are posted using the regular AU Career postings process.
 Current listings are found at the following website: AU Recruit